kubeshop/testkube/docs/docs/articles/creating-tests.md

 {{- end }}
 ```

-Add `imagePullSecrets` option if you use your own Image Registry.
+Add the `imagePullSecrets` option if you use your own Image Registry.
 This will add the secret for both `init` and `executor` containers.

 ### Changing the Default CronJob Template Used for Scheduled Test Execution